richardmrodriguez/ShotLiner/ROADMAP.md

 					- Only shots
 				- Output multiple CSVs, per filter
 				- Output custom shotlists from a custom shooting schedule
+		- **Shotline reordering**
+			- Add up/down arrows to re-assign a shotline new shot number relative to other shot lines per scene
+	- ## 0.6.0
+	- ## 0.7.0
 		- **UX**
 			- Continuous Scroll-through pages view
 			- Zoomable page view
 			- UI Scaling
-	- ## 0.6.0
+	- ## 0.8.0
 		- **General Script Breakdown**
 			- Document highlighting / Tagging
-				- Generate reports on screenplay based upon occurrences of tagged elements like props, stunts, special effects, actors, etc.
+				- Generate reports on screenplay based upon occurrences of tagged elements like props, stunts, special effects, actors, etc.s
 			- User registered / searchable tags
 				- i.e. User can create their own shotline-specific tags such as "Magnifying glass prop" or "Big car VFX" and then assign those tags to shotlines
 				- Can recall and re-use existing user tags to new shotlines